safl/upcie/README.rst

   with helper-functions wrapping the various **ioctl** along with structs for encapsulating containers, groups, and devices.

+pci.h
+  A header-only library providing functions to mmap() PCI function BARs and a couple of helpers parsing PCI addresses from textual representations.

 devbind
   A utility to list PCIe devices and their current driver association, along with functionality to unbind and bind drivers.
 This is currently a